mattgwagner/mattgwagner/cv.md

 ## Summary

 **I am an experienced and enthusiastic technical leader, serving as architect and mentor on distributed engineering teams for over ten years.
 I have experience in companies ranging from the Fortune 50 to start-ups, and couple that with over seven years of service with the United States Army and Florida National Guard.
-I am passionate about my craft, endeavoring to produce outstanding results in whatever I'm tasked to do.**
+I have experience as an on-the-ground commander and coordinator of National Guard Soldiers serving in emergency response situations.
+I am passionate about my profession, endeavoring to produce outstanding results in whatever I'm tasked to do.**

 ----------

 ## Technical Skills

+* Primary Language / Ecosystem: C# / .NET, PowerShell, Azure
 * Active U.S Government Security Clearance
-* Primary Language / Ecosystem: C# / .NET, PowerShell, Azure, React
 * Professional Mentoring, Organizational Leadership
 * Kanban-style Project Management and Agile Workflow
 * Source Control: Git, Mercurial, Subversion